realworldocaml/book/other-notes/02-intro.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This looks a lot what you'd expect from any language, but there are a
-few differences that jump right out at us.
+few differences that jump right out at you.

 - We needed to type `;;` in order to tell the toplevel that it should
   evaluate an expression.
 Note that this is a pecularity of the